Permata Bank

 Permata Bank (or Bank Permata) is a bank in Indonesia, headquartered in the capital city Jakarta.
 It has officially become a BUKU IV bank after receiving confirmation from the Financial Services Authority (OJK) on 20 January 2021.
-Serving nearly four million customers in 62 cities in Indonesia, it has 304 branch offices and two mobile branches; currently, the bank is led by Meliza Musa Rusli as the CEO.
+Serving nearly four million customers in 62 cities of Indonesia, it has 304 branch offices and two mobile branches.
+Currently, the bank is led by Meliza Musa Rusli as the CEO.

 History

-Bank Permata was formed with merger of five banks under the management of the Indonesian Bank Restructuring Agency (IBRA), namely:
+Permata Bank was formed with merger of five banks under the management of the Indonesian Bank Restructuring Agency (IBRA), namely: